 The staff of the Joint Base Myer-Henderson Hall Religious Support Office and the religious support teams of the U.S. Marine Corps Service and Support Battalion and the 3d U.S. Infantry Regiment provide a wide range of services on the Henderson Hall and Fort Myer portions of the joint base.
-Chapel programs include weekend worship, Sunday school, adult religious education, and pastoral care.
+The Chapel programs include weekend worship, Sunday school, adult religious education, and pastoral care.

 The DPW Environmental ManagementDivision (EMD) promotes environmental stewardship within the JBM-HH community by ensuring that sustainable methods and business practices are considered in daily decision-making.
 Our overall objective is to manage, reduce and eliminate environmental risks to the installation and to the environment.

 Important information about the Visitor Control Center (VCC), proper identification needed and operating hours of the gates.

 JBM‐HH operates a small Municipal Separate Storm Sewer System for the installation, regulated by a Virginia Pollutant Discharge Elimination System permit administered by the Virginia Department of Environmental Quality.

 The mission of the TAP is to deliver a world-class transition program for America's Army that empowers members to make informed career decisions that enhances lives, communities and our nation.
 This program enables Soldiers to capitalize on their Army experience and skills.